kartik2309/RLPack/docs/agents/dqn.md

 # Deep Q-Networks {#dqn}
-DQN-Agent is interfaced via `rlpack.dqn.dqn.Dqn`.
+`DQN` is interfaced via `rlpack.dqn.dqn.Dqn`.
 This class provides access to required DQN variant based on input configuration.
 DQN implementation in RLPack is based on Dual Q-Networks with a trainable policy network and a frozen target network.